This blog post was written in a Jupyter notebook. Click here for an interactive version: Binder badge

 import sunpy.map

-from sunpy.net import Fido, attrs as a
+from sunpy.net import attrs as a

 from sunpy.time import parse_time